 In November 2020 Alia was invited to the Big Apple Film Festival with two films, Esther's Choice and the World Premiere of Misha, a feature documentary Alia co-wrote and co-directed atmosphere scenes for.
 Both Esther's Choice and Misha made an Official Selection at the prestigious Santa Fe Film Festival in 2021.
 Official Selection of the Manchester Film Festival, Misha was also the Opening Night Feature Film of the festival, a rare honor for a documentary.
 After picking up the Best Documentary Feature prize at the Oxford International Film Festival, Misha is set for international distribution, and Esther's Choice is now available on YouTube worldwide.

-Alia is now writing to direct her first studio feature film with Game One producing, and is in development of NYC-based family drama series with Mainstay Entertainment.
-She is also set to direct an off-Broadway play “Carry On” conceived and produced by Jane Tuv, and attached to direct John Klein's feature biopic on Franz Kafka.
+Alia just signed on to direct a French independent drama set in 1960s on Reunion island, with French stars Cyril Gueï and Laëtitia Eïdo attached.
+She also wrote to direct her first studio feature with GAME1 on board to produce.
+Alia is in development of NYC-based family drama series with Mainstay Entertainment; set to direct an off-Broadway play "Carry On" conceived and produced by Jane Tuv; and is also attached to direct John Klein's biopic on Franz Kafka set in pre-war Nazi Germany.

 As a Writer, Alia is best known for her emotional, often ensemble cast, linear storytelling with a use of unconventional narrative devices, such as imaginary characters and fantasy/dream sequences.
-The subjects of success, identity and family are central in her work, she also often explores themes of Jungian Shadow, sacrifice and shame in her writing.
+She's made a name for herself by skillfully balancing comedy and drama in her scripts, showcasing a unique voice and tone in each story.
+The subjects of family, identity and success are central in her work, she also often explores trauma, love and parent-child relationships in her writing.

 As a Director, Alia strives for visual sensation and cinematic poetry in her films, so that one could watch them repeatedly and discover something new every time.
 Raised by a librarian, and surrounded by books all her life, Alia expressed interest in bringing Magical Realism to screen, and is a fan of blending genres and book adaptations.